glouppe/info8010-deep-learning/README.md

 Each homework should be done in groups of 2 or 3 (the same as for the project) and must be submitted **before 23:59 on the due date**.
 Homeworks should be submitted on Gradescope.

 - [Homework 1](https://github.com/glouppe/info8010-deep-learning/raw/master/homeworks/homework1.ipynb): Tensor operations, `autograd` and `nn`.
-Due by **TBD**.
+Due by **March 16**.
 - [Homework 2](https://github.com/glouppe/info8010-deep-learning/raw/master/homeworks/homework2.ipynb): Dataset, Dataloader, running on GPU, training a convolutional neural network.
-Due by **TBD**.
+Due by **March 30**.

 Homeworks are optional.
 If submitted, each homework will account for 5% of the final grade.